 Hydrogen Fuel Production Incentives

-Businesses that convert natural gas to hydrogen fuel, or produce natural gas solely for use in the production of hydrogen fuel for zero emission motor vehicles, may be eligible for an oil and gas severance tax credit.
+Businesses that convert natural gas to hydrogen fuel, or produce natural gas solely for use in the production of hydrogen fuel for zero emission vehicles (ZEVs), may be eligible for an oil and gas severance tax credit.
 Each eligible applicant may receive a tax credit equal to the amount of the severance tax owed, up to $5,000,000 per year.
-Entities that produce hydrogen fuel for use in zero emission motor vehicles or hydrogen fueled trucks may also qualify for grant funding or loans from the Community Impact Fund.
-(Reference House Bill 405, 2017 and Utah Code 35A-8-302 and 59-5-102)
+Entities that produce hydrogen fuel for use in ZEVs or hydrogen fueled trucks may also qualify for grant funding or loans from the Community Impact Fund.
+(Reference Utah Code 35A-8-302 and 59-5-102)

 Alternative Fuel Vehicle Decal and High Occupancy Vehicle (HOV) Lane Exemption

 Vehicles operating on propane, natural gas, or electricity are permitted to use HOV lanes, regardless of the number of passengers.
 Qualified vehicles must display the special clean fuel decal issued by the Utah Department of Transportation (UDOT); a limited number of decals are available.
 This exemption expires September 30, 2019.
 For more information about qualifying vehicles and decal availability, see the UDOT Clean Fuel Vehicle Decal and Permit website.
 (Reference Utah Code 41-1a-416, 41-1a-418, 41-6a-702, 59-13-102, and 72-6-121)

 Regional Electric Vehicle (REV) West Plan